-There are 17 useful tips on how to motivate your engineers.
-By using these tips, you’ll increase profit margins and build a winning culture.
+There are 17 tips on how to motivate engineers.
+By using these tips, a company will build a winning culture and increase profit margins.

 Because the foundation of every engineering-centric business is engineers.
 And most all engineers naturally lose motivation over time.

 A work environment can make or break an engineer’s will to work.
 So, it’s important engineers have an environment they’re comfortable working in.
 This means creating an uber-positive workplace with no assholes.

 Just as important, are awesome colleagues.
 Because when there are hard-working engineers, lazy engineers will push harder.
 There’s some truth to Jim Rohn’s following quote:

 “You are the average of the five people you spend the most time with.”